 Central to the support structure for our sixth formers is the role of Form Tutors.
 Students are divided into tutor groups and register with their form tutors twice daily.
 In addition to the important support and guidance provided by these tutors, some students will be offered an additional mentor with whom they will have opportunities to meet to discuss their progress.

-One afternoon a week is set aside for extra-curricular enrichment, with clubs, societies or community volunteering schemes.
+One afternoon a week is set aside for extra-curricular enrichment, with sport, art, music or community volunteering schemes on offer.
 Students can also take part in schemes such as the Duke of Edinburgh Award Scheme, The Prince's Trust and Young Enterprise.

-Sixth Form students play a vital role in the school, and wider, community (see Leadership Roles).
+Sixth Form students play a vital role in the school, and wider, community.

 Students are encouraged to take an active role in the running of the school, and the Sixth Form organises the annual Charity Week, which provides a huge range of activities in aid of their chosen charity.